ShinnosukeShimura/ai-maintainer-os/README.md

 AI Maintainer OS reduces repetitive maintenance work so maintainers can focus on building software instead of managing queues.

+---

+## Why Now

+Open-source projects are receiving more issues, pull requests, AI-generated contributions, and support requests than ever before.

+Most maintainers are volunteers.

+AI can help reduce repetitive maintenance work while preserving human judgment.

+AI Maintainer OS is designed to support maintainers, not replace them.

+---

 ## Features

 * Issue Intelligence